dangrie158/email-categorization-thesis/source/09_chapter_1.md

 ## Approach {#sec:approach}

-Vector space models for text classification have gained much attention in the last years since they can be trained on unlabeled data and learn a language model where associations between words can be represented by linear operations in the vector space (@mikolov2013efficient).
+Word embeddings for text classification have gained much attention in the last years since they can be trained on unlabeled data and learn a language model where associations between words can be represented by linear operations in the vector space (@mikolov2013efficient).
 This thesis will, therefore, evaluate the performance of different classifiers, all using word vectors from a word2vec model, against each other to compare the performance.
-Also, different state-of-the-art text classification techniques like SVD with TF-IDF vectors will be used as a comparison to find if the classifiers benefit from a vector space model.
+Also, different state-of-the-art text classification techniques like SVD with TF-IDF vectors will be used as a comparison to find if the classifiers benefit from the continuous vector space model.

-Due to the lack of a readily available, tagged email corpus with mixed content (personal and private), the methods will instead first be developed and evaluated on a news corpus that is built by crawling a set of German news sites.
+Due to the lack of a readily available, tagged email corpus with mixed content (personal and private), the methods will instead first be developed and evaluated on a corpus that is built by crawling a set of German news sites.
 Later, the strategies will also be assessed on the author's private mail corpus.
 However, this corpus will, in contrast to the generated news corpus, not be published due to privacy.

 ## Non-goals